40 Conjunction Examples in English (Types, Rules, and Sentences)

 | And | To add information or connect similar ideas | She likes tea and coffee. |

-| Nor | To present a second negative option | He didn’t call, nor did he send a text. |
+| Nor | To add another negative idea | He didn’t call, nor did he send a text. |

 | But | To show contrast or an exception | I wanted to go, but it rained. |